Thermal Area Law for Lattice Bosons: Introduction

-Mutual information is the central tool for quantifying correlations in mixed quantum states \cite{nielsen2002quantum,alhambra_survey,improved} and it has found applications diverse research areas such as condensed-matter physics and general relativity.
-At zero temperature, $I(A:B) $ reduces to the entanglement entropy.
+where $S$ denotes the von Neumann entropy, $\rho_{AB}$ the Gibbs state of the full system, and $\rho_A, \rho_B$ the reduced density matrices corresponding to $A$ and $B$, respectively.
+At zero temperature, $I(A:B) $ reduces to twice the entanglement entropy.
 An area law at positive temperature was derived in a seminal work of Wolf et. al \cite{wolf} who proved for local and bounded interactions that

-whenever $A$ and $B$ are disjoint and together make up the entire lattice.
+with $\ABb$ being the boundary region between $A$ and $B$, and whenever $A$ and $B$ are disjoint and together make up the entire lattice.
 Very recently, the $\beta$-scaling result was improved to $ \beta^{2/3}$ \cite{improved} which matters for the experimentally relevant regime of low temperatures ($\beta\to\infty$).
 This dependence is not far from optimal, since Gottesman and Hastings found a 1D model for which the scaling of the mutual information is at least $\beta^{1/5}$ for large $\beta$ \cite{gottesman2010entanglement}.
 Moreover, a generalization to various Rényi generalizations of the mutual information was given in \cite{renyi_positivetemperature} and this has important applications to simulating and approximating Gibbs states \cite{PRXQuantum.2.040331}.
 Further results of thermal area laws were established for free fermions \cite{free_fermions}, for the entanglement negativity (instead of the mutual information) \cite{entanglement_negativity}, as a result of rapid mixing for dissipative quantum lattice systems \cite{rapid_mixing1,rapid_mixing2} (with a logarithmic correction) and numerically for some spin chains showing a $\log \beta$-dependence \cite{thermal_numerics}.
 A current account of thermal area laws and related phenomena is given in \cite{alhambra_survey}.
 There has also been recent progress in the experimental verification of area laws for both the entanglement entropy and the mutual information at positive temperature by means of ultra-cold atom simulators \cite{tajik2022experimental}.